-- 2. The member's provider agrees, in writing, to: - Accept the BCBSAZ allowed amount applicable to covered services as if provided by an in-network provider, subject to the cost-share requirements of this benefit plan; - Provide BCBSAZ with any necessary medical information related to your care; and

-Comply with BCBSAZ's policies and procedures as applicable, including those surrounding precertification, network referrals, claims processing, quality assurance, and utilization review.
+- Undergoing a course of treatment for a serious and complex condition from the provider or facility. - 2.
+The member's provider agrees, in writing, to: - Accept the BCBSAZ allowed amount applicable to covered services as if provided by an in-network provider, subject to the cost-share requirements of this benefit plan; - Provide BCBSAZ with any necessary medical information related to your care; and - Comply with BCBSAZ's policies and procedures as applicable, including those surrounding prior authorization, network referrals, claims processing, quality assurance, and utilization review.